dwhr-pi/Adeept_RaspTank/README-en.md

     }
     ```

-    4. TYpe in your own information for `Insert country code here`, `Name of your WiFi`, and `Password for your WiFi`.
+    4. Type in your own information for `Insert country code here`, `Name of your WiFi`, and `Password for your WiFi`.
 Pay attention to the capitalization.
 Refer to the example below:

     ```
     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     update_config=1
-    country=US
+    Land=USA
-    network={
+    Netzwerk={
-     ssid="MyName"
+     ssid="MeinName"
      psk="12345678"
     }
     ```